sagemath/trac_to_gh/Issue 6203.md

 # Issue 6203: numerical noise on sparc solaris (trivial to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6203

 Original creator: was